Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Smoothing Alternating Minimization Algorithm

 \section{Smoothing Alternating Minimization Algorithm \eqref{eq:new_ama_alg}}

 \aftersec We propose a new alternating direction method via the application of the accelerated forward-backward splitting to the smoothed gap function.
-We describe \ref{eq:new_ama_alg} in three subsections: the core steps, the initialization, and the parameter updates.
+We describe \ref{eq:new_ama_alg} in three subsections: main steps, initialization, and parameter updates.

 \beforesubsec